JOJ0/synadm/README.md

 The most direct way to reach synadm maintainers as well as seasoned users and Synapse admins is by joining [#synadm:peek-a-boo.at](https://matrix.to/#/#synadm:peek-a-boo.at).

-If you are sure you've found a bug that was not already reported, certainly directly opening an [issue on GitHub](https://codeberg.org/synadm/synadm/issues) is a valid option too.
+If you are sure you've found a bug that was not already reported, certainly directly [opening an issue](https://codeberg.org/synadm/synadm/issues) is a valid option too.
 If unsure, ask in [#synadm:peek-a-boo.at](https://matrix.to/#/#synadm:peek-a-boo.at) first.